QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/hardening/openscap/content/index.md

 <div class="row row-cols-md-2"><div>

-[OVAL](https://ovalproject.github.io/getting-started/tutorial/) is an XML-based format used by many files of the project.
+[OVAL](https://ovalproject.github.io/getting-started/tutorial/) is an XML-based format used by many files in the project.
 Basic concepts are [explained here](https://ovalproject.github.io/getting-started/tutorial/).

 ```xml!